Getting Started with AST

 2. (Optional) Enable AST or replays on environments.
 For the steps to do this, see Environment Config.

-6. (Optional) Create a custom plugin to detect a custom vulnerability.
-For the steps to do this, see Test and Custom Plugins.
+5. (Optional) Create a custom plugin to detect a custom vulnerability.
+For the steps to do this, see Plugins.

-8. Use the above components, if created, and create a suite.
-Optionally, create a quick scan.
-For the steps to do this, see Suites.
+7. Use the above components, if created, and create a scan.
+For the steps to do this, see Creating a Scan.

-The following section explains how data flows between the above components after you have created a suite.
+The following section explains how data flows between the above components after you have created a scan.

-After you have created the suite, based on the selected policy, endpoints, and configurations, Traceable sends the data for test suite generation.
+After you have created the scan, based on the selected policy, endpoints, and configurations, Traceable sends the data to the Platform for test scan generation.

-• Platform — Traceable, upon receiving data from your application, processes it and generates test suites.
-These test suites contain details about the following:
+2. Platform — Traceable, upon receiving Data from your application, processes it and generates tests for the configured scans.
+These generated tests contain details about the following:

-• Traffic metadata — The test suite, original request, and response.
+• Traffic metadata — The test scan, original request, and response.

 • Policy — The vulnerability type to test for, the hooks, mutations, and assertions defined in the test or custom plugin.

-Once Traceable generates the test suites, the data is sent to the CLI/runner for security testing.
+Once Traceable generates the test scan, the data is sent to the CLI/Runner for security testing.

-• CLI/Runner — The CLI/runner executes the tests on your application.
-It uses the test suite (containing plugins) to test for vulnerabilities in your application.
+3. CLI/Runner — The CLI/runner, upon receiving the test scans from the Platform, executes the tests on your application.
+It uses the test scan (containing plugins) to test for vulnerabilities in your application.
 The CLI/runner works in the following manner:

 2. Applies any pre-hooks and mutations.